Troubleshooting Motor Circuits Features

 Skill testing faults

-The industrial garage door simulation included in this module contains components such as three-phase motors, transformers, contactors, overloads, fuses, push buttons and limit switches.
+The main simulation—an industrial garage door and control circuit—includes a variety of components including three-phase motor, transformer, contactors, overloads, fuses, pushbuttons, and limit switches.

 - Challenges all expertise levels with multiple degrees of fault difficulty in each simulation